zimmski/tavor/README.md

 tavor --format-file file.tavor graph
 ```

-To save the graph to a file you can simply redirect the output of the command:
+To save the graph to a file you can simply redirect the output:

 ```bash
 tavor --format-file file.tavor graph > file.dot